The Unapproved

 They launched it without me

-On June 19, 2024 — less than a month after Sol told me he couldn't employ the work — I saw the announcement.
+On June 19, 2024, less than a month after Sol told me he couldn't use the work, I saw the announcement.
 The NeuroSpicy Community was launching on Skool.

 It was the SolSpace vision.
-Not identical, but close enough that the timing hit like a door closing in my face.
+Not identical, but close enough, and the timing made it worse.
 I emailed Sol:

 "